brikki/googler/README.md

 # googler
-Googler is intellij idea  plugin.
+Googler is very simple intellij idea  plugin.
 Search in Google the selection text ctrl + / &amp; ctrl + G (or other keystroke)